scenarioo/scenarioo/docs/contribute/e2eTesting.md

    ```
    npm run test-e2e
-   or
-   gulp test-e2e
    ```

-Gulp runs the e2e tests according to the config file `protractor-e2e.conf.js` (no Scenarioo documentation) or `protractor-e2e-scenarioo.conf.js` (with Scenarioo documentation).
+Npm runs the e2e tests according to the config file `protractor-e2e.conf.js` (no Scenarioo documentation) or `protractor-e2e-scenarioo.conf.js` (with Scenarioo documentation).

 This should open a new browser window, run all tests and log test-information to the console.